Midland Medical

 About our Clinic

-Requirements for a taxi medical assessment are not standardized across the UK; they differ significantly based on your local licensing council.
+Requirements for a taxi medical assessment are not standardised across the UK; they differ significantly based on your local licensing council.
 Prior to your appointment, you must confirm exactly what your authority requires—this could be anything from a complete set of GP medical notes to a simplified summary printout or even specific council-issued medical forms.
 Verifying these documents beforehand is the critical step to ensuring your medical is accepted promptly and without licensing delays.

 Some councils strictly require full GP medical records before your taxi medical appointment.
 This means you’ll need to proactively request a comprehensive copy from your GP surgery in advance, rather than just relying on a summary or printout from the NHS App, unless your specific council has confirmed they accept those documents.
 You should contact your GP surgery and ask for a full copy of your records, which you are entitled to receive free of charge under the General Data Protection Regulation (GDPR).
 These records can usually be sent to you by email, collected in person, or accessed through your GP’s online services, depending on their procedures.